Collaborate with Power BI in Microsoft Teams, Outlook, and Office

 The Power BI app for Microsoft Teams is available in Microsoft Outlook and Microsoft Office as a public preview.
-If you have installed the Power BI app in Microsoft Teams, it will also be installed in Outlook and Office.
+If you've installed the Power BI app in Microsoft Teams, it's also installed in Outlook and Office.
 Otherwise, in Outlook and Office you can install the Power BI app from the store.
 When you install the app, it also appears in Teams.
 The Power BI app in Teams continues to be generally available.
 The Power BI app supports Outlook for the web and Outlook for Windows.

 In Outlook and Office, the preview app has some additional limitations:

 - File downloads aren't supported yet.
 This means export options and file downloads don't download files.